We're here to help

 Many page types can be handled using UI On Screen, including standard Salesforce pages, Visualforce pages and non-Salesforce pages.

 This step is generally added automatically when using the Test Builder.
-This is recommended as the fastest way to add this kind of Test Step, although it is also possible to use drag-and-drop from the API Palette.
+This is recommended as the fastest way to add this kind of test step, although it is also possible to use drag-and-drop from the Test Palette.

 Since UI On Screen Test Steps are generally created from the Test Builder, the user does not need to know how to populate these fields from scratch.
 However it is useful to describe all the available parameters for editing and debugging purposes.

 In the example above, the screen being located is the New screen of the Contact object.